milewski/bin-exec-loader/README.md

 **/
 ```

-You can also chain it with pretty much any loader, you just need to understand the use of the option export, for example in the example above you could also archive the same result chaining it with `json-loader` :
+You can also chain it with pretty much with any loader, you just need to understand the use of the option export, e.g: in the example above you could also archive the same result chaining it with `json-loader` :

 ```js
 {